Muzec0318/Muzec0318.github.io/posts/Toppo.md

 Nmap done: 1 IP address (1 host up) scanned in 18.91 seconds
 ```

+Cool let burst some dirs maybe we have any hidden dirs to be reveals.

 ![image](https://imgur.com/f2qexKZ.png)

 Cool some nice dirs let check the one with admin.